codebytere/node-mac-auth/README.md

 * `options` Object
   * `reason` String - The reason you are asking for Touch ID authentication.
-  * `reuseDuration` Number - The duration for which Touch ID authentication reuse is allowable, in seconds.
+  * `reuseDuration` Number (optional) - The duration for which Touch ID authentication reuse is allowable, in seconds.

-Returns `Promise<void>`.
+Returns `Promise<void>` - resolves when Touch ID authenticates successfully.

 ```js
 const { promptTouchID } = require('node-mac-auth')